 Click the “quilt patches” to download the free pdf handout – 2 printable pages! ♥

 Occasionally, my mom would also set up a quilt to tie or stitch and sometimes my grandmas would come over to help.
-Most of the time she used polyester batting but at least once, she washed up the sheep’s wool and I remember picking by hand the little bits of straw still left and then helping to felt the wool bits together for the inside of my new-quilt-to-be!
+Most of the time, my mom used polyester batting.
+But at least once, she washed up the sheep’s wool and I remember picking by hand the little bits of straw still left and then helping to felt the wool bits together for the inside of my new-quilt-to-be!

 When my mom would set up a quilt, it would take over much of our living room and I could PLAY HOUSE under it!
 That was a lot of fun, at any age!

-Perhaps you would like to do this same type of fun yet very practical activity with your family! ♥
+Perhaps you would like to do this same fun yet very practical activity with your family! ♥